-Valter Longo on Lessons in Lifespan Health Podcast
+Valter Longo on the Lessons in Lifespan Health Podcast

 Inspired by a mentor’s extreme experiments with caloric restriction, USC Leonard Davis School of Gerontology Professor Valter Longo explores how fasting-mimicking diets might help prevent disease, promote healthy aging, and prolong our ability to stay young.